-Much like building a community, tailgating hearkens back to a time when pioneering villages would come together to raise the framework of a building.
-Often followed by a large meal and perhaps a sporting competition of sorts, these harvest traditions were looked forward to year after year.Those who tailgate come back every year,
+Much like building a community, tailgating hearkens back to times gone by.
+Pioneering villages once came together to raise the framework of a building.
+After a long day’s work, a large meal and perhaps a sporting competition of sorts followed.
+Communities looked forward to these harvest traditions year after year.

 Those who tailgate come back every year, weekend after weekend.
-Couples have met, families have grown, bonds have been forged, all
+Couples meet.
+Families grow.
+Bonds are forged – all through the community of tailgating.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL TAILGATING DAY

 Post your tailgating pics on one of Tailgating Challenge’s social media pages:

-September 3, 2022
+3 September 2022

 5 September 2026